sergioledevs/finalYearProjectFront/README.txt

+This is the same text as the README.md file, just with a different file type

 # Install all the dependencies
-Use command "npm install" on the command line to install all the project
+Use command "npm install" on the command line to install all the project dependencies

 # How to start the project
 Use command "npm start" on the command line in order to start the project.

-# Hardware specification
+# Hardware specifications
 The application has been designed for 1920x1080 screen size (the usual size of a PC monitor).
 Run the application in this screen size

 # Web browser